Innovation on the move

 - International organisations – major UN agencies in transport and trade, other multilateral organisations, and NGOs

 - Media – trade and business media from the region

-The congress will be a unique platform for global decision-makers to exchange ideas, debate solutions and take the industry into the future.
+The congress programme allowed global decision-makers to exchange ideas, debate solutions and take the industry into the future.

-Centred on the theme of innovation on the move, the programme will look at solutions to a range of questions and challenges for the industry.
+Centred on the theme of innovation on the move, the programme looked at solutions to a range of questions and challenges for the industry.

-With more than 20 interactive and vibrant sessions, along with networking opportunities, ministerial and CEO summits, and special events, participants will map out the future of the road transport industry.
+With more than 20 interactive and vibrant sessions, along with networking opportunities, ministerial and CEO summits, and special events, participants mapped out the future of the road transport industry.

-High level speakers will include government ministers, CEO’s and industry thought-leaders, heads of UN and international organisations
+High level speakers included government ministers, CEO’s and industry thought-leaders, heads of UN and international organisations.

 Oman Convention & Exhibition Centre